Julievinders/Julievinders/README.md

 Hello

-I am @Julievinders and interested in learning the basis of #github
+I am @Julievinders and I would like to learn the basis of #github

 <!--- this does not appear now, does it? lol lol lol ---!>